blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_in_ethereum2_medalla_testnet.md

 ## Correlations

 The next analysis was the correlation matrix , where strong positive correlations were identified between multiple attribute pairs, with highest correlation values for (`InclusionDistanceAvg`, `Epoch`), (`InclusionDistanceAvg`, `NoOfCommittees`), and (`InclusionDistanceAvg`, `InclusionDistanceStdDev`).
+Observing these high correlations guided our visual analysis, resulting in insights some of which are also statistically supported.

 ![](./images/pearson-correlation-matrix.png)